JeromyCole/pong2.0/README.md

 # Pong 2.0 (Warning: Flashing lights)

-#Important: If ball speed is too slow/fast, read below on how to fix.
+#IMPORTANT: If ball speed is too slow/fast, read below on how to fix.

 ## Controls
 ### Player A: